FerrenF/dfaReader/README.md

 Here are some examples of how to use the application:

-- Load a DFA/NFA from a file:
+- Load an automaton from a file:

   ```shell
   load example.txt